Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Results

-As reported in \cite{Kaoullas2015, Avramenko2015, Ng2017, AbouDina2020}, the time scale required to reach a certain fraction of the stationary velocity field increases with increasing slip length on the channel walls.
-However, these time scales have not been quantified.
+As reported in \cite{Kaoullas2015, Avramenko2015, Ng2017, AbouDina2020}, the time scale required to reach a certain fraction of the stationary velocity field increases with increasing slip length ($S=S^+=S^-$) on the channel walls.
+However, these time scales have not been quantified like in the case of no-slip \cite{Patience1989}.\\ \\ We compare the time scale obtained from the Fourier series solution with the decay time (for $\alpha=0.1$) of the leading eigenmode